alphagov/publishing-api/doc/semantics-of-the-publishing-api.md

 The `access_limited` field determines who should be granted access to the content item before it has been published.
 At the point of publish the content item is public and everyone has access to it.
-This field should be used when a content item needs to be drafted, but it should not be visible on content-preview (and become public knowledge) until a publish occurs.
+This field should be used when a content item needs to be drafted but it should not be visible on content-preview (except for authorised users) until a publish occurs.
+Typically, members of the organisation that created the content are in the list of authorised users.

-The value of this field should be set to a JSON object that contains the key *users* and a value that is an array of [UUIDs](https://en.wikipedia.org/wiki/Universally_unique_identifier).
+The value of this field should be set to a JSON object that contains the key *users* and a value that is an array of [UUIDs](https://github.com/alphagov/govuk-content-schemas/blob/44dfad0cc241b7bd9576f0a7cf7f3fdeac8ddfce/formats/metadata.json#L94-L97).
 These are the users that should be granted access to the content item.
 At present, the only supported key is *users*.
 If `access_limited` is not set, no access restriction will be placed on the content item.